bountybench/bountytasks/README.md

 │   │   │       └── fix.py
 │   │   │   └── setup_files/
 │   │   │       └── setup_bounty_env.sh
-│   │   │       └── Dockerfile (if Docker required by bounty)
+│   │   │       └── Dockerfile (if Docker is required by bounty)
-│   │   │       └── docker-compose.yaml (if Docker required by bounty)
+│   │   │       └── docker-compose.yaml (if Docker is required by bounty)
 │   │   ├── bounty_1/
 │   │   ├── bounty_2/
 │   │   └── bounty_n/